THE COMPLETE STEP-BY-STEP GUIDE ON

 Servers cost money to run.
 So that slice of virtual space on which you can build your website will cost you some money.

-Bluehost offers several hosting plans.
-But if this is your first website, the features that come with the Basic plan are probably all you need for now.
-If you find yourself requiring more storage space, features or simply want to start a second website in the future, you can upgrade your plan any time.
+Bluehost offers several hosting plans, from Basic to Pro.
+If this is your first website, the features that come with the Basic plan are probably all you need for now.
+If you find yourself requiring more storage space, features or simply want to start a second website in the future, you can upgrade your plan at any time.
 Bluehost is truly great when it comes to scalability, so you don’t need to worry about this.

 On top of that, they are reliable and widely trusted — they are one of the largest web hosting companies in the world and are openly endorsed by WordPress.
 Add to that that they are truly affordable and even their Basic plan comes packed with features, such as a free SSL certificate and free custom email addresses, and you’ve got yourself a winner.